platformsh/platformsh-docs/src/languages/dotnet.md

 ## Project templates

-Platform.sh offers project templates for .NET applications using the structure described above.
+Platform.sh offers project templates for .NET Core applications using the structure described above.
 They can be used as a starting point or reference for building your own website or web application.

 [ASP.NET Core](https://github.com/platformsh-templates/aspnet-core)